 It is official.
 After nine years, we finally have a designer fragrance based on the most popular fragrance(s) in the world.
 This Montblanc Explorer review is my fragrant journey during the last five months.

 I have to say that I’m not a fan of clones or inspired fragrances in particular.
-During the last year or so, I got rid of any fragrances in my collection which fit in those two categories.
+During the last year or so, I got rid of any fragrances in my collection which fit into those two categories.

 Yet, I had to know how close it was.
 Straight up, I’m gonna be honest with you.
 The first time I spayed Explorer, a big smile appeared on my face.
 Why?
 Because it captures the magic of the two perfume giants.